 Within the section Diverse Learners and Families in this lesson, you read about seven irreducible needs (Brazelton and Greenspan 2000) for children to be able to feel safe and relate to others.
-Download and print the Reflecting on Irreducible Needs Activity.
-Choose one of the irreducible needs of children and discuss what would happen to an infant or toddler, from the child’s perspective, if this need is or is not met.
-Then, share and discuss your responses with a colleague, supervisor, trainer, or coach.
+In the Reflecting on Irreducible Needs of Young Children activity, choose one of the irreducible needs of children and discuss what would happen to an infant or toddler, from the child’s perspective, if this need is or is not met.
+Then, share and discuss your responses with a trainer, coach, or administrator.

-As an infant toddler caregiver, you work with diverse children and families.
-Download and print the Promoting a Sense of Self: Scenarios Activity.
-After you read each of the scenarios, reflect on the child and family’s sense of self, and address how you would promote a positive sense of self.
-Compare your responses with the ones shared in the second Apply attachment, Promoting a sense of Self: Scenarios Activity Suggested Responses.
-When you are finished, share your responses with your supervisor, trainer, or coach.
+As an infant and toddler caregiver, you work with diverse children and families.
+In the Promoting a Sense of Self: Scenarios activity, read each of the scenarios, reflect on the child and family’s sense of self, and address how you would promote a positive sense of self.
+Compare your responses with the suggested responses in the key.
+When you are finished, share your responses with your trainer, coach, or administrator.

 Copple, C., & Bredekamp, S., with Gonzalez-Mena, J. (2011).
-Basics of Developmentally Appropriate Practice: An introduction for teachers of infants and toddlers.
-Washington, DC: NAEYC.
+Basics of developmentally appropriate practice: An introduction for teachers of infants and toddlers.
+NAEYC.

 Gopnik, A. (2010).
-The Philosophical Infant: What children’s minds tell us about truth, love, and the meaning of life.
-New York: Picador Publishing.
+The philosophical infant: What children’s minds tell us about truth, love, and the meaning of life.
+Picador Publishing.

 Gopnik, A. (2012).
 Nurturing brain development from birth to 3.
 Zero to Three, 32(3), 12–17.